 At first glance, the reality of creation seems to pose a problem for classical doctrines like divine simplicity and immutability.
-Did God not change at one point from being a potential Creator to being an actual Creator?
+Did God change at one point from being a potential Creator to being an actual Creator?
 Does creation not flatly contradict divine immutability?
 According to Richard C. Barcellos, the church’s confessional witness, and the scriptures they exposit, answer “no.”

 In this interview we discuss Barcellos’s new book, Trinity & Creation: A Scriptural and Confessional Account, a defense of the doctrine of creatio ex nihilo in classical Trinitarian perspective, over and against recent revisionist accounts.
 Richard C. Barcellos is Pastor of Grace Reformed Baptist Church, Palmdale, CA, and Associate Professor of Exegetical Theology at IRBS Theological Seminary.

 Could you share with our readers the impetus for your recent book, Trinity & Creation: A Scriptural and Confessional Account.
 How did this project come about?

 Years back I was tasked with giving lectures on the Second London Confession of Faith (1689), specifically chapter 4 (“Of Creation”).
 I immediately began reading on the issue.
 The confession says, “In the beginning it pleased God the Father, Son, and Holy Spirit, for the manifestation of the glory of his eternal power, wisdom, and goodness, to Create or make the world, and all things therein…”